fashionliteracy/fashionliteracy/_posts/2020-09-06-national-institute-of-fashion-technology.md

 > 3. M.F.M.
 (Mater of Fashion Management)
 >

+Read on [NIFT Application Form 2021](/nift-application-form-2021) and apply for NIFT.

 The written exam pattern is similar to that of Bachelor programs.
 However M.F.M and M.F.Tech has additional round of [Group Discussion and Personal